AccessibilityLab/SoundModVR/README.md

 This is a Unity Toolkit that contains nine features for Sound Customization for DHH (Deaf and Hard of Hearing) Users.
 It is designed with VR development in mind, but it might be used for other development as well.

 ## 2. Key Definition
-**Sound Customization**: Changing aspects of the sounds used in the VR app such as shifting frequencies of the sound or prioritizing certain sounds to satisfy the needs of individual DHH users.
+**Sound Customization**: Changing aspects of the sounds used in the VR app such as shifting frequencies of the sound or prioritizing certain sounds to satisfy the needs of individual DHH users.<br />
+**Unity Audio Mixer**: You can access the AudioMixer window from Window->Audio->AudioMixer.
+For more information about AudioMixer, please see Unity documentation: [AudioMixer](https://docs.unity3d.com/Manual/AudioMixer.html) and [AudioMixer Scripting](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.html).

 ## 3. Features List
 This is the list of features.
 They are divided into 4 categories - ***Prioritization, Sound Parameter Changes, Spatial Assistance, and Add-on Sounds***.
 Each feature should work independently, and some features could work together.